Do Go On - 400 - The Millennium Dome Heist

 Yeah, technically I didn't say it.

-Yeah, I got louder as I went on.
+Yeah, I got louder.

 It really was.

-Loved your report, Jess,
+a really fun time, loved your report, Jess,

-whoever that YouTube commenter putting down in your mind.
+were putting down in your mind.

-I was thinking about that since because this is the day after in real time, people.
+because this is the day after in real time,

-So basically, if you weren't there, you missed out, basically.
+if you weren't there,

 Yeah, sucked in.

-impressed and we you were handing out glow sticks and there was party lights and uh people getting
+glow sticks and there was party lights and people were getting into it.
+It was a great time.

-but it's also about the vibe, setting the vibe
+but it's also about the vibe, setting the vibe and creating a space for people to just let

-And what better way to do that than with glow sticks on,
+loose.
+And what better way to do that than with glow sticks on, like you're 14 at a school

-And I loved it and it was very fun.
+disco and I loved it and it was very fun.

 It really, I think it unlocked something in me.

-I think I'm going to keep playing with this little DJ app that I got
+I think I'm going to keep playing with this little DJ app that I got because it's fun.

-because that's the most I've danced, I reckon, in that one night
+that's the most I've danced, I reckon in one, that one night more than I've danced in the

-more than I've danced in the entire decade previous to that point.
+entire decade previous to that point.

 Wow.